wavefrontHQ/docs/pages/doc/logging_send_logs.md

     * If you are running the proxy on Docker, the command you used opens the `pushListenerPorts` and sets it to 2878.
 1. [Start the proxy](proxies_installing.html#start-and-stop-a-proxy) again.

+### Proxy Recommendations for Logs

+When sending logs to the proxy we recommend the following:

+* A standalone proxy cluster that only receives logs payloads.
+* CPU: 2 vCPUs
+* Memory: 4 GB RAM
+* 2 instances of the proxy working behind a load balancer
+* Add the following configurations:
+    Example:
+    ```
+      - name: JAVA_HEAP_USAGE
+        value: 2G

+      - name: JVM_USE_CONTAINER_OPTS
+        value: "false"
+    ```

 ## Configure Your Log Shipper

 As a best practice, we recommend you use a log shipper to send logs to Tanzu Observability.
 A log shipper scrapes and buffers your logs before sending them to the Wavefront proxy.